ietf-wg-acme/acme/draft-ietf-acme-acme.md

 for objects with "valid" in the "status" field.

 scope (optional, string):
-: If this field is present, then it MUST contain a URI for an order resource, such that this authorization is only valid for that resource.
+: If this field is present, then it MUST contain a URL for an order resource, such that this authorization is only valid for that resource.
 If this field is absent, then the CA MUST consider this authorization valid for all orders until the authorization expires.